 How is this even possible?
-We honestly are as bewildered as you are, but rather than focus on the mistakes of the past (Bohemian Rhapsody is nominated for Best Drama?
+We honestly are as bewildered as you are, but rather than focus on the mistakes of the past (Bohemian Rhapsody for Best Picture?
 Really?) we are going to look to the hope of the future and humbly ask that Oscar voters look into their hearts and do what they know is right by casting their vote for everyone’s favorite Peruvian bear.
 Because while pretentious critics may scoff at the notion of a “kid’s movie sequel” winning Best Picture, this antiquated thinking ignores the fact that, in a weak year for film, Paddington 2 was the best and most important movie of 2018.

-And when it comes to beloved Dark Horse candidates, there’s really no better option than Paddington 2 because it wasn’t just a well-reviewed movie, it was objectively the best-reviewed movie of last year and historically one of the best-reviewed movies of all time.
+And when it comes to beloved Dark Horse candidates, there would have been no better option than Paddington 2 because it wasn’t just a well-reviewed movie, it was objectively the best-reviewed movie of last year and historically one of the best-reviewed movies of all time.
 Paddington 2 was declared the best-rated movie of all time on Rotten Tomatoes, earning the highly-coveted 100 percent approval rating from an astounding 215 reviews.
 It also earned an 88 rating on Metacritic, meaning that critics didn’t just passively enjoy Paddington 2 as a kid’s movie, they recognized the remarkable quality of a rare movie that appeals to everyone who has the pleasure of watching it.

 Right about now is the time where some smug curmudgeon rides in on their high horse and says that while all of this celebration of Paddington 2 is adorable, there’s no way in hell a “kid’s movie” compares to the transcendent art of true cinema.
 First off, those jabronis can get bent but also, anyone who dismisses Paddington 2 as child’s play is ignoring the fact that the film features sharp social commentary on a myriad of relevant social issues, including Brexit, immigration, and prison reform.